-The City of Grass Valley, like most communities in the Sierra Nevada, faces challenges associated with regional climate change.
+Nevada County, like most communities in the Sierra Nevada, faces challenges associated with regional climate change.
 From record temperatures to proliferating wildfires and changing precipitation patterns, climate change poses an immediate and escalating threat to the region's environment, economic strength, and public health.
 The region is affected by more intense dry periods under warmer conditions which lead to extended and more frequent periods of drought in California.
 The area burned by wildfires across the state increases in tandem with rising temperatures.
 Tree mortality in forested areas increases dramatically as they become stressed from higher temperatures and decreased water availability, making them more vulnerable to insects and pathogens.
-The region is also impacted by a higher proportion of precipitation falling as rain instead of snow, more intense atmospheric river storms, and shortages in runoff and water supply.
-Climate change can impair the ability of ecosystems to provide goods and services, many of which represent cultural, social, and economic benefits that local communities rely on for agriculture, tourism, recreation, and other industries.7
+The region is also impacted by a higher proportion of precipitation falling as rain instead of snow, more intense atmospheric river storms, and shortages in runoff and water supply, as well as substantial changes in runoff patterns and timing.
+This will affect groundwater recharge, and in turn affect Nevada County, as well as downstream communities.
+Climate change can impair the ability of ecosystems to provide goods and services, including reliable snowfall and healthy fishing ecosystems.
+Many these resources represent cultural, social, and economic benefits that local communities rely on for agriculture, tourism, recreation, and other industries.7